-Bali police spokesman Senior Commissioner Hariadi said the turtles were found alive and seized from a boat docked off the coast on Sunday night.
+Bali police spokesman Senior Commissioner Hariadi said (link no longer active) the turtles were found alive and seized from a boat docked off the coast on Sunday night.
 “Some of them are sick because of dehydration,” explained Soemarsono, head of the local government-run Nature Conservancy Agency.

 The crew onboard escaped as police arrived.
 “We are still looking for the suspected smugglers,” said Hariadi.

 Soemarsono said that the turtles weighed between 30 and 60 kilograms (65-130 pounds) and were worth between 5 million and 7 million Rupiah (about US$520-725) each.